All posts

 Does Wise count as a foreign account for FBAR?

 For US persons (citizens, green card holders), yes.
-Wise holds funds at financial institutions outside the United States.
-The account is reportable on FinCEN Form 114 (FBAR) if the aggregate maximum value of all foreign financial accounts exceeds $10,000 at any point during the calendar year.
-For non-US persons who own a US LLC, FBAR does not apply, but Wise transactions between the owner and the LLC are reportable on Form 5472.
+Wise holds funds outside the US, so the account is reportable on FinCEN Form 114 if your total foreign account balances exceed $10,000 at any point during the year.
+Non-US persons don't face FBAR, but Wise transactions between you and the LLC are still reportable on Form 5472.

 Can I use Wise Business to pay my LLC's state fees?